paradite/ai-file-edit/README.md

   toolResults: string[];    // Array of results from tool operations
   finalStatus: 'success' | 'failure' | 'retry_limit_reached' | 'no_tool_calls';
-  toolCallCount: number;    // Number of tool calls made rawDiff?: Record<string, string>;    // Forward diffs for each file, keyed by file path reverseDiff?: Record<string, string>; // Reverse diffs for each file, keyed by file path }
+  toolCallCount: number;    // Number of tool calls made
+  toolCallRounds: number;   // Number of tool call rounds used rawDiff?: Record<string, string>;    // Forward diffs for each file, keyed by file path reverseDiff?: Record<string, string>; // Reverse diffs for each file, keyed by file path }